 1944 - Vick Reber and Bud Foley established Reber and Foley.
 The station was renovated and received an enclosed service bay with a new porcelain exterior.
 If you look underneath "Standard," you will see the original portion.
 Main Street/Route 64 was only a two lane road at the time.

 1962 - To facilitate the widening of Main Street from two to four lanes, the original building was torn down.
-A new building was constructed just behind the location of the old one.
+A new building was constructed just behind the location of the original one.
 (Photo taken late 1960's)

 Late 1960's, looking east on Main Street.

 1966 - Reber and Foley's back parking lot after the Chicago and Great Western Railway derailment.

 In the early 1970's, the station was upgraded with a new mansard roof, brick exterior, and Amoco branding.
 In 1982, the canopy was added.